Kentucky dumps Georgia in SEC opener

 Gilgeous-Alexander scored 24 on Friday during a 90-61 rout of rival Louisville.

+“He’s our best player,” Kentucky coach John Calipari said.
+“And I said the greatest thing about him; he’s coming off the bench and not saying anything.
+Don’t worry about his shots or anything, he’s just playing.
+Smiles the whole game.”

-Kentucky (11-2, 1-0 SEC) also got 15 points Sunday from freshman guard Quade Green plus 10 points and nine rebounds from redshirt freshman Hamidou Diallo.
+Kentucky (11-2, 1-0 SEC) also got 15 points from freshman guard Quade Green, plus 10 points and nine rebounds from redshirt freshman Hamidou Diallo.
 The Wildcats shot 31.5 percent in the victory, their lowest rate of the season.

+“That was as selfish as any of my teams have played in a while in that first half,” Calipari said.

+”Every guy was trying to score.
+You know what a ball stopper is when you’re on offense?
+It was going to a guy and he held it.
+Three guys guarding him, I‘m shooting it anyway.
+How about the easy pass up the court to the guy?
+Nah, I‘m going to wait.

 Georgia (9-3, 0-1) got 17 points from senior forward Yante Maten, 13 from junior forward Derek Ogbeide and 12 from freshman forward Rayshaun Hammonds.